Biography

 As a passionate educator and speaker, Stephanie has taught and performed in residency for the University of California at Davis, City University of New York, Temple University, University of Leeds, the Royal Conservatoire of Scotland, the Royal Birmingham Conservatoire, Clark University, Bronx Community College, University of Central Florida, Arkansas State University, Northern Arizona University, and the Young Women Composers Conference, where she has given masterclasses to voice students, workshopped and premiered new works for composition students, and has given lecture recitals on avant-garde repertoire.
 She has presented artistic research of the modern classical voice for the Shared Narratives Conference in Scotland, the EPARM Conference at the Royal Academy of Music in London, and the Xperimus Conference at the Casa da Musica in Porto, Portugal.

 Stephanie was born in New York and grew up in San Antonio, Texas.
 She received her Bachelor’s Degree in Vocal Performance from the Manhattan School of Music, where she worked with Maitland Peters and Lucy Shelton.
 She received additional vocal training from Dr. Julian Kwok in operatic performance and from Anne-Liis Poll in improvisation.
 Her mentors have include Sarah Maria Sun and Eunbi Kim, the latter through the bespoken mentorship program.
-Stephanie is pursuing a Doctor of Performing Arts degree at the Royal Conservatoire of Scotland, under the supervision of composer and zoomusicologist Dr. Emily Doolittle, and co-supervised by Dr. Laura Gonzalez and Jean Sangster.
-Her research centers on the contemporary classical voice through extended techniques, multi-disciplinary performance, and vocal composition and improvisation via various eco-materialist perspectives.
+Stephanie holds a degree as Doctor of Performing Arts from the Royal Conservatoire of Scotland and University of St Andrews, where she was supervised by Dr. Emily Doolittle, Dr. Laura Gonzalez and Jean Sangster.
+Stephanie has taught and performed in residency for universities across the United States and Europe including the University of California at Davis, Temple University, the Royal Birmingham Conservatoire, the University of St Andrews, the Royal Conservatoire of Scotland, and the Graduate Center at the City University of New York.
+She has presented her artistic research for the European Platform for Artistic Research in Music (London), the Xperimus Conference (Porto), and Performance Research Ireland, and she was a featured TEDx Speaker for TEDxWaltham: Going Places.
+Stephanie is currently the 2024-25 Digital Post-Doctoral Research Fellow for the Institute for Advanced Studies in the Humanities at the University of Edinburgh, where she is supervised by Dr. Jules Rawlinson.

 Stephanie was born in New York and grew up in San Antonio, Texas.
 She received her Bachelor’s Degree in Vocal Performance from the Manhattan School of Music, where she worked with Maitland Peters and Lucy Shelton.
 She received additional vocal training from Dr. Julian Kwok in operatic performance and from Anne-Liis Poll in improvisation.
 Her mentors have include Sarah Maria Sun and Eunbi Kim, the latter through the bespoken mentorship program.
-Stephanie is pursuing a Doctor of Performing Arts degree at the Royal Conservatoire of Scotland, under the supervision of composer and zoomusicologist Dr. Emily Doolittle, and co-supervised by Dr. Laura Gonzalez and Jean Sangster.
-Her research centers on the contemporary classical voice through extended techniques, multi-disciplinary performance, and vocal composition and improvisation via various eco-materialist perspectives.
+Stephanie holds a degree as Doctor of Performing Arts from the Royal Conservatoire of Scotland and University of St Andrews, where she was supervised by Dr. Emily Doolittle, Dr. Laura Gonzalez and Jean Sangster.
+Stephanie has taught and performed in residency for universities across the United States and Europe including the University of California at Davis, Temple University, the Royal Birmingham Conservatoire, the University of St Andrews, the Royal Conservatoire of Scotland, and the Graduate Center at the City University of New York.
+She has presented her artistic research for the European Platform for Artistic Research in Music (London), the Xperimus Conference (Porto), and Performance Research Ireland, and she was a featured TEDx Speaker for TEDxWaltham: Going Places.
+Stephanie is currently the 2024-25 Digital Post-Doctoral Research Fellow for the Institute for Advanced Studies in the Humanities at the University of Edinburgh, where she is supervised by Dr. Jules Rawlinson.

 Short Bio